webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   requestAnimationFrame(render);
 ```

-And finally we need to show the timing
+And we need to show the timing

 ```js
 async function main() {